msyed92/100-days-of-code/r1-log.md

 ### R1D19

 Learned about jQUery and started a basic SIMON game challenge in the Udemy course.
+Not uploading the code since it's from a tutorial.

+### R1D20

+Practicing javascript by making a responsive navbar.
+Will upload when finished.